|

 the Olgas instead that afternoon, deeming it too hot to attempt the climb up Uluru.
 We were ready to go (Shaz and I) when

 we had to wait for Veronique as she sat on the other side of the campsite eating her lunch.
+We eventually set off, and pulled over at the Olgas look out :- It was here

 the tension boiled over, Sharon let it rip when Veronique started complaining about wasting time stopping all the time?
 It